Windows 10 Fall Creators Update: The 10 best new features

-Microsoft's fall update to Windows 10 is out.
+Microsoft's fall update to Windows 10 ($199.99 at Dell Home) is out.
 Dubbed Fall Creators Update (aka Windows 10 Version 1709), this latest edition of Windows 10 brings a subtle design change and introduces a number of new features to improve Cortana, Edge and Photos.
 It also embraces mixed reality, makes Windows more secure and throws some emojis at you.
 Let's have a look.

 1. A fresh (and subtle) coat of paint